mir-group/phoebe/doc/sphinx/source/theory/wannier.rst

 A good review of the Wannier function formalism can be found at this link (https://arxiv.org/abs/1112.5411).

-We assume that a third-party code has provided us with the single-particle hamiltonian in the wannier representation:
+We assume that a third-party code has provided us with the single-particle Hamiltonian in the Wannier representation:

 .. math::
    \langle \boldsymbol{0}n | H | \boldsymbol{R} m \rangle